nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed person list.

 Acceptable Values:
-1. ENTRY_INDEX - Number (1 to current size of the address book).
+1. ENTRY_INDEX - Number (1 to current size of the contact book).

 Examples:
-* `list` followed by `delete 1` deletes the 1st person in the address book.
+* `list` followed by `delete 1` deletes the 1st person in the contact book.

 Successful Output:
 `Contact Deleted!